Best CDN in 2022 – A Comprehensive Guide for Content Delivery

 Security is also top-notch, with two-factor authentication, world-class SSL encryption, and standard protection against DoS attacks.

-If you’re looking for the best CDN for live streaming and video content, Akamai is a fantastic option.
+If you’re looking for the top CDN for live streaming and video content, Akamai is a fantastic option.
 It’s not for everyone, though.
 Both the complexity of setting it up and the quote-only pricing scheme with prices on the higher end of industry standards may be a deal-breaker for some.
 That said, Akamai provides some of the fastest and most reliable CDN servers in the industry, which shouldn’t come cheap.
+It can deliver high-quality content, which is ideal for video streaming.

 - $300 in free credits